risonakamo/fallsystem/readme.md

 #### additional notes
 - "snow blowing" occurs when hovering over the rain button
 - when switching particles it may seem like the other particles have not stopped yet.
 The other particles do indeed stop *spawning*, but do not immediately disappear from the page as suddenly disappearing does not look as good.
 Instead they continue to float downward before disappearing.
-- less and are were used for the UI but are not a part of or required for Fall System.
+- React is in place for the UI but is not a part of or required for the Fall System
+- tested on Chrome and Firefox; I did not have an updated Microsoft Edge
+- I don't like the name.